Skip to main content

 Visit Website

-Research at Montefiore Einstein Cancer Center
+Research at Montefiore Einstein Comprehensive Cancer Center

 • Developed novel transition state inhibitors by exploring transition state structures for specific enzyme targets.
-These studies have led to the approval of forodesine (BCX1777) for peripheral T-cell lymphoma (PTCL) in Japan and the development of transition state inhibitors for MTAP, MAT2A, and MTAN to be used alone or in combination with other agents to treat human cancers.
+These studies have led to the approval of forodesine (BCX1777) for peripheral T-cell lymphoma (PTCL) in Japan and to the development of transition state inhibitors for MTAP, MAT2A, and MTAN to be used alone or in combination with other agents to treat human cancers.

 • Identified the critical importance of the TGF-ß pathway in the pathogenesis of MDS, which then provided the rationale for the clinical development of novel TGF-ß inhibitors.

-• Developed phosphatase inhibitor menadione (vitamin K3) as a novel agent to protect and/or treat the skin toxicity associated with targeted agents that target the epidermal growth factor receptor (EGFR).
+• Developed phosphatase inhibitor menadione (vitamin K3) as a novel agent to protect and/or treat the skin toxicity associated with agents that target the epidermal growth factor receptor (EGFR).

 • Chaired the landmark TAILORx clinical trial that used the Oncotype DX Recurrence Score in clinical decision-making for adjuvant therapy of women with early-stage ER-positive, HER2-negative breast cancer.
 This practice-changing study demonstrated that the recurrence rate with endocrine therapy alone in low-risk patients was sufficiently low so that these patients could be spared systemic chemotherapy.